ammarsh727/Ammar-Shaikh/docs/project_notes.md

 ## Technologies Used
 ### 1. **Python**
    - Python will be used for the core logic, including the ability to add, edit, delete, and view perfumes.
 Python will also be used to generate visualisations.
-   - This is useful for several reasons including; an extensive library for data visualisation and manipulation, rich ecosystem of testing tools and strong community support.

 #### Key libraries used were:
 - **ipywidgets**: provides interactive UI elements in Jupyter environments